rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \end{figure}

 The results are illustrated in figure \ref{chainlength_lookups}.
-Here we plotted the number of blocks that are required to validate as a function of the number of transactions the user has transacted before this.
-This shows that the number of blocks a user or gateway has to validate does not change as the chains grow.
+Here we plotted the number of blocks required to validate a transaction as a function of the number of transactions the user has sent before this.
+This shows that the number of blocks a user or gateway has to validate does not change as the size of the chains increase.

-In figure \ref{chainlength_time} we show the time to validate the transaction as a function of the number of blocks transacted.
+In figure \ref{chainlength_time} we show the time it takes to validate a transaction as a function of the number of transactions in the users history.
 Here we do see a gradual rise in the processing time as the chains grow.
-However, since the number of blocks validated seems to stay constant over time this rise in validation time is best explained by the rising cost of database lookups of the blocks, which takes longer as the size of the database grows over time.
+However, since the number of blocks validated seems to stay constant over time this rise in validation time is best explained by the rising cost of database lookups of the blocks, which takes longer as the size of the sqllight database grows over time.
+This can easily be mitigated in a real world solution using more efficient block storage.
 Since all blocks before the last checkpoint has been evaluated and are no longer required for validation in the future, these can be written to a longer term storage as to not unnecessarily increase the validation times.

-Most importantly, the number of block accesses stays the same over time.
+Most importantly, the number of block required to validate stays constant over time.
 This is a direct result of checkpointing, as users only need to validate blocks down to the last checkpoint.
-This separates EuroToken from currencies like Bitcoin where the database of blocks is constantly growing leading to higher validation costs and validation times during startup.
+This separates EuroToken from currencies like Bitcoin where the database of blocks is constantly growing leading to higher validation costs and validation times especially during startup.

 ## Trade-offs in user and gateway validation times

-The EuroToken gets its scalability and off-line transaction ability from the concept of checkpointing.
-The collapsing of all transactions before a given point into a single checkpoint block allows any counterparty to simplify the entire history of a user to the balance in the checkpoint block.
-This prevents the exponential growth of required validation, which allows the system to scale to any size.
-In this section we explore the effect of various checkpointing frequencies and demonstrate some trade-offs.
+The EuroToken derives its scalability and off-line transaction ability from the application of checkpointing.
+The collapsing of all transactions before a given point into a single checkpoint block allows any counterparty to simplify the entire history of a user to only the balance in the checkpoint block.
+This prevents the exponential growth in blocks required to validate, which allows the system to remain efficient over time.
+In this section we explore the effect of various checkpointing frequencies and demonstrate its trade-offs.

 We simulated a network of randomly transacting users.
-Every run of the experiment we varied the number of transactions the users would do without checkpointing.
-Each user performed over 1000 transactions each run.
-We then measured the total number of blocks their counterparties had to verify in order to validate their transaction.
+We varied the number of transactions the users performed between checkpoints.
+Each user executed over 1000 transactions each run.
+We measured the total number of blocks their counterparties had to read in order to validate the transaction.
 The entire network varied their checkpointing frequencies together.

 \begin{figure}[htp]
 \centering